Golden lion tamarin: Plant material

-Animal Prey
+Animal prey

 Animal prey reported as eaten by wild golden lion tamarins in at least one study include frogs and tree frogs, amphibian egg masses, lizards, snakes, nestling birds, bird eggs, snails, spiders, centipedes, katydids, grasshoppers, crickets, beetles and beetle larvae, cockroaches, ants, stick insects, butterflies, caterpillars, and insect-infested tree galls.
 Orthopteran insects (e.g., grasshoppers, katydids, and crickets) were the most commonly eaten prey in one study.

-Golden lion tamarins capture most of their prey animals from hidden crevices in tree bark, rotten wood, holes in trees, vine tangles, within curled dead leaves, between the leaves and in the basins of bromeliads, inside hollow bamboo, under the sheaths of palm leaves, or in leaf litter on the ground and debris accumulated in limb junctures and palm apices.
+Golden lion tamarins capture most of their prey animals from hidden crevices in tree bark, rotten wood, holes in trees, vine tangles, within curled dead leaves, between the leaves and in the basins of bromeliads, inside hollow bamboo, under the sheaths of palm leaves, or in leaf litter on the ground and debris accumulated in limb junctions and palm apices.
 A golden lion tamarin captures such hidden prey by inserting its fingers, hand, and even forearm into the visually inaccessible recesses, groping blindly by sense of touch, grasping an encountered prey item, and withdrawing and eating it.
 This is a form of the foraging technique known as "extractive foraging on embedded foods", and in golden lion tamarins has been termed "micro-manipulation".
 Peres reported that such extractive foraging accounted for 98% of prey captures observed in one study in the Poço das Antas Biological Reserve.
 Lion tamarins (the genus Leontopithecus as a whole) have significantly longer and narrower hands (including longer fingers) than other callitrichids.
-This is considered to be an adaptation to their micro-manipulation foraging behavior for embedded prey.
+This is considered to be an adaptation to their micro-manipulation foraging behavior.